 - Stay late and observe dozens of celestial objects until midnight through the many telescopes provided by the GLAAC members.

-- Camera Mart, Great Red Spot Astronomy, and other vendors will have various astronomy products including telescopes, binoculars, eyepieces, books and computer software on display and for purchase.
+- Many vendors will have various astronomy products, such as telescopes, binoculars, eyepieces, books and computer software on display and for purchase.

 There is no admission fee to attend but a Metropark vehicle pass is required.
-If you don’t have a yearly pass, a daily vehicle pass can be purchased at the gate for just $5.00.
+If you don’t have a yearly pass, a daily vehicle pass can be purchased at the gate for just $10.00.
 The event takes place at Maple Beach inside Kensington Metropark.
-Food and beverages can be purchased at the Metropark concession stand.
+Visitors are encouraged to bring a reusable water bottle.
 Seating outside may be limited, so consider bringing chairs.

-The night sky isn’t as dark as it used to be: it is harder to see stars, galaxies and nebulae.
+The night sky isn’t as dark as it used to be.
+It is harder to see stars, galaxies and nebulae; Turtles, birds, bats and insects that travel at night are getting lost; people are developing more sleep disorders.
 Find out why.

 The Huron-Clinton Metropolitan Authority includes the city of Detroit and the counties of Livingston, Macomb, Oakland, Washtenaw and Wayne (all within the State of Michigan).